 By Sara Bir

-What's a pawpaw you ask?
-It's a fruit, and also a challenge, locus of folklore and desire.
-A variant of the "custard apple" family, pawpaws exude a tropical air but grow wild north of Florida, east of the Mississippi, and south of Canada found in the fleeting, honeyed weeks between August and October.
-They are fleshy and awkward to to eat, sweetly fragrant, and do not travel well at all.
-They are beloved by foragers, keepers of regional food traditions, and anyone seeking relief from the industrial food chain.
+Pawpaws are found in the fleeting, honeyed weeks between August and October.
+They are fleshy and awkward to eat, sweetly fragrant, and they do not travel well at all.
+But they were once a favorite of Native Americans, and George Washington presumably loved them for dessert.
+Today, they are beloved by foragers, keepers of regional food traditions, and anyone seeking relief from the industrial food chain.

 Sara Bir is a chef, writer, and plant nerd who aims to get people outside and looking at their everyday surroundings in a completely new way.
 Her book The Fruit Forager's Companion (Chelsea Green, 2018) won the 2019 Reference and Technical Cookbook Award from the International Association of Culinary Professionals.
 A graduate of the Culinary Institute of America, she teaches classes for home cooks and her writing has been featured in Saveur, Lucky Peach, Serious Eats, Modern Farmer, Best Food Writing 2014, and two Full Grown People anthologies.
 She enjoys plantspotting around her neighborhood in Marietta, Ohio, and skates with her local roller derby team as Carrion the Librarian.

 "The best cookbooks convey not only how to use an ingredient but why an ingredient is special in the first place.
 The Pocket Pawpaw Cookbook is just that sort of resource-- great recipes that makes me want to go foraging in order to cook them!"—Abra Behrens, chef and author of the cookbooks Ruffage and Grist